vgoupille/STARsolo_microSPLIT_DOL/README.md

 - **Environment**:
   - `CONDA_INIT_SCRIPT`: Path to the conda initialization script (default: "/local/env/envconda.sh")
-  - `CONDA_ENV_PATH`: Path where the conda environment will be created

 - **Analysis Identification**:
   - `EMAIL`: Email address for job notifications